umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Project-settings/index.md

 You can disable/enable it with one click on the Public access page.

-Access to disabling/enabling basic authentication requires your project to be on the Standard plan or higher.
+Access to manage the basic authentication requires your project to be on the Standard plan or higher.

 ## [Webhooks](../../Deployment/Deployment-webhook)